 Thieves = the devil and his co-workers

-Raiment = immortality, grace (this is the only thing the thieves
+Raiment = immortality, grace (the only thing the thieves

 were after)